Malta's Residential Property Market Analysis 2026

 Housing loan interest rates in Malta have followed the ECB repo rate movements in the past.
 Housing loan rates fell sharply from late 2008, following ECB rate cuts.
 When the ECB cut its base rate to 0% in March 2016, where it remained until the first half of 2022, housing loan rates in Malta also stabilized at around 3%.

 However, despite the successive rate hikes implemented by the ECB in the second half of 2022 to 2023 to rein in soaring inflation in the region, interest rates on housing loans in Malta have surprisingly remained more or less steady during the period.
-Even when the ECB implemented a monetary policy shift in recent months, cutting the ECB repo rate eight times from June 2024 to June 2025, mortgage interest rates in Malta hardly moved, except for the short-term loans.
+Even when the ECB implemented a monetary policy shift, cutting the ECB deposit facility rate from 4.0% in mid-2024 to 2.0% by mid-2025, mortgage interest rates in Malta hardly moved, except for the short-term loans.
+The ECB's key rates have remained unchanged since June 2025.

 The mortgage market continues to grow